How We Work

 The four Commissions represent different facets of student life at Queen’s.
 The Commissioners are ultimately responsible to Assembly for ensuring that the activities and affairs which occur under the jurisdiction of their respective commissions comply with AMS policy.
 Each commission is made up of a number of Deputy Commissioners and committees.

 Commissioner of Academic Affairs

-This commission deals with issues related to educational quality and financial accessibility of a Queen’s education.
-The commission lobbies and advocates internally within the University and externally to the provincial government.
+The Academic Affairs Commission deals with issues related to educational quality and financial accessibility of a Queen’s education.
+The Commission lobbies and advocates internally within the University and externally to the provincial government.
 It also provides services and administers committees that assist students in navigating academic life.
 Learn more here!

 Commissioner of Campus Activities

-The Campus Activities Commissioner leads a primarily events-based commission that is responsible for organizing events to promote school spirit and enhance student life.
+The Campus Activities Commission is a primarily events-based commission that is responsible for organizing events to promote school spirit and enhance student life.
 This commission also has a significant role in preserving and facilitating the Queen’s tradition of student-run orientation.
 Learn more here!

 Commissioner of Municipal Affairs

-The Municipal Affairs Commissioner is responsible for external advocacy on behalf of students at a municipal level.
+The Municipal Affairs Commission is responsible for external advocacy on behalf of students at a municipal level.
 The commission facilitates opportunities for students to connect with the Kingston community, offers extensive resources for all housing related matters, and provides services to better the University District for all community members.
 Learn more here!